jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     <title>Chats</title>
 </head>
 ```
+## HTML header

-In this block of code is the body section of the application,
+From this pont the code displayed os the body part of the htl application.
-conatining all the data that the user is going to see in the browser.

 The main logic is processed in the controller and the only php logic is done thrue displaying variables,
 or thrue paging and logic that coulnt be moved to the controller section.

+The part just below is the code with the page header containing html,
+dislaying the username and the profile pic.
 ```php
 <body>